What is the Hardest-Hit Business Recovery Program?

 The Hardest-Hit Business Recovery Program (HHBRP) is a targeted federal COVID-19 support program established in fall 2021 and continuing into spring/summer 2022.

 The HHBRP provides wage and rent subsidies, but only for businesses that can demonstrate severe revenue decline since the beginning of the pandemic.

-Hard-hit organizations that do not qualify for the Tourism and Hospitality Recovery Program (another program established at the same time as the HHBRP.
-View more information) and that have been deeply affected since the outset of the pandemic would qualify for rent and wage support under the Hardest-Hit Business Recovery Program, provided they meet the following two eligibility requirements:
+Hard-hit organizations that do not qualify for the Tourism and Hospitality Recovery Program (another program established at the same time as the HHBRP) and that have been deeply affected since the outset of the pandemic would qualify for rent and wage support under the Hardest-Hit Business Recovery Program.
+They must meet the following two eligibility requirements:

-- A current-month revenue loss of at least 50 percent
+- A claim period revenue drop of at least 50%

 How does the subsidy work?